 Some common symptoms that are found in the travellers while climbing these high mountain regions are dizziness, lack of sleep and petite, and breathlessness.
 Hence safety measures are advised by the tour planners and local guides for the travellers in order to avoid such hindrances.
 Like travellers are advised to carry plenty of water with them in order to stay hydrated and enough rests are advised to the travellers while they are climbing these high altitudes.
 Typically it takes a day’s time for a traveller’s body to accimilatize in Ladakh.

 There are a plenty travel and tourism platform which will help you organise some of the best trip in Leh and Ladakh but with Lehladakhxp you get to see Ladakh from one of most beautiful eyes.
-With their well-planned customized packages by done by the trip advisors’ travelling just gets better even in these rugged terrains.
-With the help of the expert advisors the travelers can even customize their trip to Leh and Ladakh as per their preferences.
-However, it is highly recommended that the travelers discuss about their changes and preferences well in hand with their tour guides and experts in order to have a safe and planned Leh Ladakh Trip.
+With their well-planned customised packages by done by the trip advisors’ travelling just gets better even in these rugged terrains.
+With the help of the expert advisors the travellers can even customise their trip to Leh and Ladakh as per their preferences.
+However, it is highly recommended that the travellers discuss about their changes and preferences well in hand with their tour guides and experts in order to have a safe and planned Leh Ladakh Trip.

 Leh Ladakh Trip – Things You Must Not Do

 - Travelling when you are not physically fit: Yes, your friends are fit because they hit the gym.
 It’s about getting through the difficult terrains without falling sick and enjoying the ride.
 Remember in this Leh Ladakh Trip, Journey counts more than the destination.

 - Travelling on roads and Mountains is not the same: You may be an experienced rider in roads in plain lands.
 But that wouldn’t determine how good you would be on mountain road.
 The terrains would be difficult and challenging, but nevertheless don’t let that stop you.
 Make sure you have spare parts and safety gear in advance.